darkpalacestudio/manuals/chameleon/manual/04_controls.md

 <div class="block bg-dark-1">
 - <span class="txt-purple">No-Phase</span>, which leaves the signal as is.
-- <span class="txt-purple">Phe-Phase</span>, which inverts the polarity at the input stage, before MIX.
+- <span class="txt-purple">Pre-Phase</span>, which inverts the polarity at the input stage, before processing.
 - <span class="txt-purple">Post-Phase</span>, which flips the phase at the output of the plugin, after MIX.
 </div>
 <span class="spacer"/>